 NEW YORK HEART FAILURE ASSOCIATION FUNCTIONAL CLASSIFICATION

-The New York Heart Association Functional Classification or NHYA for short, is a simple way for your doctor or nurse to classify your heart failure.
+The New York Heart Association Functional Classification, or NHYA for short, is a simple way for your doctor or nurse to classify your heart failure.
 It is based on your physical ability to do things, as well as other potential symptoms like your breathing and shortness of breath.
-It is a great way to see how well you are doing, as the measurements are mainly based on observation.
+It is a useful method to assess your condition, as the measurements are mainly based on observation.

-- It allows you to understand how your symptoms affect your quality of life thus giving you awareness of what you maybe able to do to affect them
+- It helps you understand how your symptoms impact your quality of life, thereby increasing your awareness of what you might be able to do to influence them.

 - The NYHA scale is used by regulatory bodies like the National Institute of Health and Care Excellence (NICE) and SIGN in Scotland.
-You may be wondering why this is important to you, please read on.
-NICE develops pathways.
-Pathways are an agreed best way of doing things.
-So the best and most up to date way of managing long term chronic heart failure can be found here on the NICE Chronic Heart Failure Guidance web page.
+You might be wondering why this matters to you; please read on.
+NICE develops pathways, which are agreed best practices for management and are evidence-based.
+The most current and effective methods for handling long-term chronic heart failure can be found on the NICE Chronic Heart Failure Guidance web page.
 To get further information on treatment and care please read our Patient Charter, developed by patients like you living with heart failure

 View our Marvellous Symptom Checker